-The response rate for CHE was significantly better than the rest of the college with responses An employer survey was also conducted in spring 2006 to evaluate employers' assessment of CHE student achievement of the key 6 educational objectives for CHE.
+An employer survey was also conducted in spring 2006 to evaluate employers' assessment of ENVE student achievement of the key 6 educational objectives for ENVE.
 This was a short questionnaire in which the employers were asked to rate the students achievement of each educational objective from 1 (lowest) to 5 (highest).
-A limitation was that we only had detailed employer information for 32 alumni, out of 121 all time CHE graduates.
-The response rate was fair with responses received from 17 CHE alumni employers (9 in academia, 8 in industry).
+A limitation was that we only had detailed employer information for 18 alumni, out of 109 all time ENVE graduates.
+The response rate was good as responses were received from 14 ENVE alumni employers (9 in academia, 5 in industry).
 The results are tabulated below (Table 4).
 Figure 9 displays a histogram of employers ratings of ENVE alumni achievement of objectives.: